jesseduffield/jesseduffield.github.io/_posts/2021-9-13-Gos-Shortcomings-1.md

 }
 ```

 This order-dependence problem is a pain in the ass.
-Although you may not often need to reorder the existing function calls, it is common to add a new one into the mix, and that produces the same problem.
+Although you may not often need to reorder the existing function calls, it is common to add a new one to the beginning/end, and that produces the same problem.

 Luckily Go allows us to merge our assignments into if-statements like so: